DrugLib.com — Drug Information Portal

 - Potential risks to participants: The action proposed does not add risks beyond those

-inherent to the treatment and course of illness, since the fixed combination artesunate + mefloquine is the first line treatment of uncomplicated malaria caused by Plasmodium falciparum in the Valley Juruá since 2006 and is recognized by the Ministry of Health as an alternative to the combination of artemether + lumefantrine first line in Brazil.
-If necessary, the study subjects will be admitted to the General Hospital Juruá seat of outpatient malaria.
-Medical and laboratory will be guaranteed free of charge to all study subjects and for all health problems that may present during the follow-up.
+inherent to the treatment and course of illness, since the fixed combination artesunate + mefloquine was being used as the first line treatment of uncomplicated malaria caused by Plasmodium falciparum in the Valley Juruá since 2006 and still is recognized by the Ministry of Health as an alternative to the combination of artemether + lumefantrine in Brazil.
+If necessary, the study subjects could be admitted to the General Hospital Juruá seat of outpatient malaria.
+Medical and laboratory support was guaranteed free of charge to all study subjects and for all health problems that have been present during the follow-up.

-- What the study adds to knowledge in public health? : This is study offers a crucial
+- What the study adds to knowledge in public health? : This study offers a crucial

 knowledge to guide the development of policies to antimalarial drugs in endemic areas.